arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/gfx-guide/gfx-guide.md

 ---
-title: 'Getting Started with the GIGA Display Shield'
+title: 'GIGA Display Shield GFX Guide'
-description: 'Learn how to set up and use the GIGA Display Shield and get an overview of the features.'
+description: 'Learn how to draw shapes, print text and other useful methods with the GFX library.'
 author: 'Karl Söderby'
-tags: [Displays, LVGL, GIGA, IMU]
+tags: [Displays, GIGA, GFX]
 ---

 The [GIGA Display Shield](/hardware/giga-display-shield) is compatible with the [Adafruit_GFX](https://github.com/adafruit/Adafruit-GFX-Library) graphics core library.

-To access it, we have a library called [Arduino_GigaDisplay_GFX](https://github.com/arduino-libraries/Arduino_GigaDisplay_GFX) designed specifically for the shield.
+To access it, we can use a layer library called [Arduino_GigaDisplay_GFX](https://github.com/arduino-libraries/Arduino_GigaDisplay_GFX) designed specifically for the shield.
 In this guide, we will get started with some of the essential methods of the library, that will allow us to e.g. print values, text, draw shapes.

 ## Goals